Flat Extras – How to Beat This Costly Life Insurance Expense

 Do All Life Insurers Charge the Same Rate?

 Not!
-When we discuss your case with you, we’ll shop out to companies for underwriting feedback first.
+When we discuss your case with you, we’ll shop companies for underwriting feedback first.

 Some life insurers may deny life insurance to you rather than assign a flat.